signum-network/CIPs/SIP/sip-40.md

 	 *  2= For sale in an auction

 * **currentPrice**
 The current price of the NFT; should be zero  for status is 0 otherwise buy now price or floor price of the auction.
-CurrentPrice will change while an auction by valid bids.
+Current price will change while an auction by valid bids.

 * **platformAddress**
 * The Signum account which will get the platformFee set under **platformFee**.
 This can also be used to filter for an NFT portal.

 * **platformFee**
-PlatformFee in promile.
+PlatformFee in per mille.
 This value is send to the platformAddress by every sale.
-2% is set as 20 in this field. (promile)
+2% is set as 20 in this field. (per mille)
-The  platform fee is calculated from the sales price and reduce the payout to the current owner of the NFTon the active sale.
+The  platform fee is calculated from the sales price and reduce the payout to the current owner of the NFT on the active sale.

 * **royaltiesFee**
-RoyaltiesFee in promile.
+RoyaltiesFee in per mille.
 The royalties which are paid to the Royalties Owner by every sale of this NFT.
-10% is se as 100 in this field (promile)
+10% is se as 100 in this field (per mille)
-The  royalties is calculated from the sales price and reduce the payout to the current owner of the NFT on the active sale.
+The royalties is calculated from the sales price and reduce the pay out to the current owner of the NFT on the active sale.

 * **royaltiesOwner**
 The Signum account which will get the royaltiesFee by every sale of the NFT.